kjwinters/pocs/sub_expire_detect/README.rst

 By default, subscriptions expire after 31 days of inactivity (for instance, if there are no active connections, pull requests, or push successes).
 If subscription expiration policy has been set, subscriptions expire after set duration of inactivity.
 [1]_

-Currenty (June 2023), the expiration event logged against the topic does not include subscription if the subscriber is from a different project.
+Currenty (June 2023), an expiration event logged against the topic does not include subscription if the subscriber is from a different project.
 To identify these expired subscriptions, this application periodically lists all the subscriptions in a project and logs the difference between a previous listing.